A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Introduction

-38 transient \hlv{non-AGN} \gray{} signals are \hlo{present} in the \hlv{list} obtained from a VSSTW analysis \hlz{by} \citet[][]{PMV2021}.
-Among \hlo{these signals}, 9 correspond to GRBs, 3 - solar flares, and \hbb{2 - solar events due to quiescent solar emission}. \hlo{In the VSSTW analysis,} the Sun, \hlo{which} appears to move across the sky \hlv{by about 1$^{\circ}$ per day}, can be considered as a $\gamma$-ray source moving along the ecliptic over the course of a year.
+A total of 38 transient \hlv{non-AGN} \gray{} signals are \hlo{present} in the \hlv{list} obtained from a VSSTW analysis \hlz{by} \citet[][]{PMV2021}.
+Among \hlo{these signals}, nine correspond to GRBs, three are solar flares, and \hbb{two are solar events due to quiescent solar emission}. \hlo{In the VSSTW analysis,} the Sun, \hlo{which} appears to move across the sky \hlv{by about 1$^{\circ}$ per day}, can be considered a $\gamma$-ray source moving along the ecliptic over the course of a year.
 The second \textit{Fermi}-LAT GRB catalogue \citep[][]{LATgrbCat} and the first \textit{Fermi}-LAT solar flare catalogue \citep[][]{LATsolarCat} contain 186 GRBs and 45 solar flares, respectively.
-The \hlv{large} difference in numbers of GRBs and solar flares between the list obtained from the \hlz{previous} VSSTW analysis and these two \hbb{catalogues} \hlz{will be investigated in this paper by applying more sensitive techniques}.
+The \hlv{large} difference in numbers of GRBs and solar flares between the list obtained from the \hlz{previous} VSSTW analysis and these two \hbb{catalogues} \hlz{are investigated in this paper by applying more sensitive techniques}.
 A similar problem of increasing the number of binaries \hld{obtained} from the VSSTW analysis was addressed by \citet[][]{PM2023}, \hlo{who included} $\gamma$ rays with lower energies and \hlo{increased} a number of test positions compared to the previous analysis.
-However, it is worth mentioning that the blind searches are commonly less sensitive than the searches \hlv{that make use of} multi-wavelength information.
-The spatial and temporal \hld{characteristics} of \hld{multi-wavelength emission} from transient sources are useful for detecting and identifying such signals \hlo{in $\gamma$ rays} \citep[see,][]{Akerlof2010, Akerlof2011, Rubtsov2012}.
+However, it is worth mentioning that blind searches are commonly less sensitive than searches \hlv{that make use of} multiwavelength information.
+The spatial and temporal \hld{characteristics} of \hld{multiwavelength emission} from transient sources are useful for detecting and identifying such signals \hlo{in $\gamma$ rays} \citep[see][]{Akerlof2010, Akerlof2011, Rubtsov2012}.
 On the one hand, \hlo{the knowlegde of} \hld{this information leads to a small} number of trials compared to blind searches \hlo{and, in turn, to a higher detection significance}.
-On the other hand, blind searches in the \gray{} band allow detections of signals which for some reasons are \hlo{missing or} poorly spatially \hlw{localised} \hlz{at other wavelengths}.
+On the other hand, blind searches in the \gray{} band allow detections of signals, which for some reasons are \hlo{missing or} poorly spatially \hlw{localised} \hlz{at other wavelengths}.